hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 </div>

-For brevity, I haven’t included the time-series plots or the language- and domain-level aggregations here, but I’d be happy to share them if they’re of interest.

-## Looking ahead
+## Looking forward
 These early experiments only scratch the surface of what narrative analysis could do for advocacy and research.
 Going forward, several directions seem worth exploring:

-- **Other mediums**: both examples have focused on media articles, but the same approach could be extended to TV and radio transcripts, online forums, or social media (though with associated API costs).
+- **Other mediums**: both examples have focused on media articles, but the same approach could be extended to TV and radio transcripts, social media, parliamentary debates and court decisions.

 - **Valence and stance**: Understanding how issues are discussed matters as much as whether they are mentioned.
 Adding sentiment or stance detection could help distinguish between supportive, neutral, and dismissive framings.

-- **Conditional framing**: Beyond tracking which frames appear, future work could look at how they co-occur/
+- **Conditional framing**: Beyond tracking which frames appear, future work could look at how they co-occur.

 - **Validation and reliability**: These are exploratory prototypes.
 Proper validation would probably require some manual annotation and validation, better uncertainty evaluation as well as better checks against overfitting.